shivani710/VariantAnnotator/README.md

 * `pyVCF`: A Python library for parsing and manipulating VCF files.
 * `requests`: A simple HTTP library for Python, built for human beings.
 It is used for making HTTP requests to the VEP API.
+* `csv`:  A library in Python that provides functionality to both read from and write to CSV files, enabling easy manipulation of tabular data.

 ## Features